-Table 8-21 Hose Electrical Troubleshooting (continued)
+Table 8-20 Hose Electrical Troubleshooting (continued)

 Step Possible Cause If 3 Check for continuity in the hose from end to end.
 Disconnect the three blue heating element wires (blue) from the terminal block inside the junction box and disconnect the five pin plug between the hose and wand.
 Refer to Fig. 8-10 Junction Box Wiring.
 NOTE: Check each letter "D", "E", and "A" with the three blue wires on the other end of the hose.
 There should only be continuity on one wire to each letter.
 Yes, go to Step 3a.
 No, either there was no continuity from one letter to the other end of the hose or there was more than one wire with continuity to a letter.
 This hose needs to be repaired or replaced.
 Contact Crafco, Inc. to send back the hose for repair.
 3a Check the RTD sensor in the hose against the readout in the control box.
 Disconnect the black and white wires from the terminal block in the junction box and test for ohms.
-Refer to Table 8-23 RTD Sensor Ohms vs. Temperature Yes, the readout matches the table, go to Step 4.
+Refer to Table 8-22 RTD Sensor Ohms vs. Temperature Yes, the readout matches the table, go to Step 4.
 No, this hose needs to be repaired or replaced.
 Contact Crafco, Inc. to send back the hose for repair.
 4 Check for continuity in the wand between "D", "E", and "A".
 NOTE: Check between "D" and "E", "D" and "A", and "A" and "E".
 Yes, go to Step 5.
 No, this wand needs to be repaired or replaced.
 Contact Crafco, Inc. to send back the wand for repair.
-5 Is there 12Vdc between wire labeled "BLU-GEN" on the upper terminal block and nearby ground source (black wire)?
-Yes, check for loose or broken connections between terminal block and the "BATT" terminal of generator.
+5 Is there 12Vdc between Hose PAKSTAT blue wire terminal #4 and black wire terminal #8?
+Yes, check for loose or broken wire between terminal #4 and the "BATT" terminal on the generator.
 No, go to Step 6.
-6 Is there 12Vdc between Hose PAKSTAT blue wire terminal #4 and black wire terminal #8?
-Yes, check for loose or broken wire between terminal #4 and the terminal block.
-No, go to Step 6a.
-6a Is there 12Vdc between Hose PAKSTAT terminal #3 Pink wire and terminal #8 black wire?
-Yes, replace hose PAKSTAT.
-No, go to Step 6b.
-6b Is there 12Vdc between Hose PAKSTAT pink wire terminal #1 and black wire terminal #8?
-Yes, check for loose or broken wires between terminal #1 and terminal #3.
-No, go to Step 7.
-7 Is there 12Vdc between pink wire labeled "PNK-1 on the upper terminal block and a nearby ground source (black wire)?
-Yes, check for loose or broken wire between terminal block and terminal #1.
-No go to Step 7.
-7a Is there 12Vdc between pink wire labeled "PNK-3 and nearby ground source (black wire)?
-Yes, call Crafco, Inc. and speak to a customer service technician you should have been able to find the problem.
-No, replace terminal block.
+6 Is there 12Vdc between Hose PAKSTAT terminal #3 Pink wire and terminal #8 black wire?
+Yes, replace hose PAKSTAT.No, go to Step 7.
+7 Is there 12Vdc between Hose PAKSTAT pink wire terminal #9 and black wire terminal #8?
+Yes, check for loose or broken wires between terminal #9 and terminal #3.
+No, go to Step 8.
+8 Is there 12Vdc between Hose PAKSTAT pink wire terminal #1 and black wire terminal #8?
+Yes, check for loose or broken wire between terminal #9 and terminal #1.
+No if this is the case then the diesel burner would not be working properly.
+Recheck the steps list above or contact a Crafco, Inc. customer service technician for help.